 In addition to its pink color, Madagascar pink rice is favored for its sweet flavor.
 This type of rice also features hints of cinnamon, nutmeg, and cloves.

-- Dista's Magic Rice: This vegan, non-gmo brand of Madagascar pink rice is also 100% certified organic.
-It's sold in 15-ounce bags, a six pack of 15-ounce bags, or an 11 pound bag.
+- Organic Pink Rice: This vegan, non-gmo brand of Madagascar pink rice is also 100% certified organic.
+It's sold in 15-ounce bags.

 As one might guess, volcano rice is grown in volcanic soils - which are rich in magnesium, manganese, and zinc.
 Its unique flavor and high nutritional content makes it a vital component of any meal.

-- Lotus Foods: This brand of rice is packaged in a variety of sizes, ranging from 15-ounces up to 11 pounds.
+- Lotus Foods: This brand of rice is sold in a 15-ounce bags at Thrive Market.

 What About Wild Rice?

 Despite its name, wild rice is not actually a type of rice -- instead, it is a type of grass seed.
-C & G Enterprises reports in their information page that wild rice was a staple in the diets of Native American tribes living in the upper Midwest, and today, laws require that it be harvested in the traditional manner.
+According to Eden Foods, wild rice was a staple in the diets of Native American tribes living in the upper Midwest, and today, laws require that it be harvested in the traditional manner.

 Before choosing a type of rice for your next meal, evaluating it's nutritional content is important.